nfasano/bash_scripts_for_HPC/README.md

 SIMSTART=1          # Sim# to begin with
 SUBMIT=-1           # SUBMIT > 0 --> submit simulations to SLURM schedule

-# Inputs for SLURM Submit file
+# Inputs for Slurm submit file
 # VARNUM < 0: Enter 1 element to each list to keep parameters fixed for all simulations
 # VARNUM > 3: Enter an array of elements to specify parameters for all simulations (numSims == LEN(TIME) == LEN(PROC) == LEN(NODE))
 # VARNUM = #: Enter an array of elements to specify parameters only for VAR# (LEN(VAR#) == LEN(TIME) == LEN(PROC) == LEN(NODE)); # = {1, 2, or 3}